isc-projects/bind9/doc/arm/reference.rst

       values may be empty or set to ``-`` (meaning "not available").
       Also, in the case of the JSON output format, the corresponding keys can be missing or values can be set to ``NULL``.
-For example, it isn't known whether a transfer is using AXFR or IXFR until the first data is received (see the description of the ``State`` column).
+For example, it is unknown whether a transfer is using AXFR or IXFR until the first data is received (see the description of the ``State`` column).